 • Manage the organization’s financial health, including managing SCSJ’s funds to ensure the organization’s trustworthiness, viability, and compliance with laws and funder requirements; allocating resources for greater program effectiveness and efficiency; and overseeing all accounting functions including those necessary for auditing, budgeting, financial analysis, and payroll in accordance with generally accepted accounting principles and internal control policies.

-The anticipated start date for this position will be in May or June 2018.
+The anticipated start date for this position is Fall 2018.

 The Successful Candidate

 • J.D.
-Degree or other relevant advanced degree, and 10 or more years of increasing responsibility in community lawyering or a law practice serving minority or low-income communities, or an equivalent combination of education and experience;
+Degree or other relevant advanced degree, and significant experience leading a social justice organization or non-profit.
+Experience in community lawyering or a law practice serving minority or low-income communities, or an equivalent combination of education and experience is also relevant to this position;

 • Commitment to community-led social justice work and sustaining an egalitarian organization that is respectful of every person’s contribution;